rerdm/PythonSeleniumBehave/README.md

 Feature: Login as valid user (Test-Set)
     Scenario: login an existing user ( Test-Case )

-            Given I go to the Login page
-            When I click on login
+            Given I go to the Login page (Precondition) When I click on login (Step)
-            Then I should see error
+            Then I should see error (Rusult)
 ```
 ----